-The WVSOM BOG determines, controls, supervises, and manages the financial, business, and education policies and affairs of WVSOM.
+The WVSOM BOG determines, controls, supervises, and manages the financial, business, and educational policies and affairs of WVSOM.
 This includes, but is not limited to, the development of a master plan; approval of a WVSOM budget; review of academic programs; utilization of faculty, students, and staff in WVSOM planning; as well as the hiring, appointment, and evaluation of the WVSOM President.
-The WVSOM BOG consists of one elected representative from the WVSOM faculty, staff, and students, as well as nine voluntary lay members who are appointed by the Governor of the state of West Virginia.
+The WVSOM BOG consists of three elected representatives, one each from the WVSOM faculty, staff, and student body, as well as nine voluntary lay members who are appointed by the Governor of the state of West Virginia.
 The WVSOM BOG meets six times per year, and the meetings are open to the public.